duncanhawthorne/drupebox/README.md

 * Dropbox will give you a code to paste back into the terminal window to complete the authorization
 * Tell drupebox the folder on your computer to keep in sync with dropbox, or press enter to select the default folder /home/pi/Dropbox/

-Drupebox will then do an upload of what is in that folder to Dropbox When the Drupebox script is run again, it will download/upload the local/remote additions/changes/deletions to keep the folder on your computer and the Dropbox folder in sync.
+Drupebox will then do an upload of what is in that folder to Dropbox.

+When the Drupebox script is run again, it will download/upload the local/remote additions/changes/deletions to keep the folder on your computer and the Dropbox folder in sync.